Dariush Forouhar: Death

 Forouhar and his wife, Parvaneh, were overt opponents of Velayet-e-Faqih (clerical theocracy) and under continuous surveillance.
 On 21 November 1998, the couple were fatally stabbed at their home.
 The murders, which are believed to have been politically motivated, remain unsolved, although the general belief is that the Iranian Ministry of Intelligence was involved and had ordered the killings.

 It is thought that the murders were provoked by Forouhar's criticism of human rights abuses by the Islamic Republic in interviews with Western radio stations that beamed Persian-language programs to Iran.
-This "brought them to the attention of Iran's ubiquitous intelligence service".
+These criticisms brought Forouhar and his wife "to the attention of Iran's ubiquitous intelligence service".

 Under pressure from public opinion, the then Iranian president Mohammad Khatami formed a committee to follow up the case, which eventually asked for the resignation of the Minister of Intelligence, Ghorbanali Dorri-Najafabadi.
-One of the main characters behind the case, Saeed Emami, reportedly committed suicide while in prison.
+One of the main figures behind the case, Saeed Emami, reportedly committed suicide while in prison.

 Shirin Ebadi, the lawyer of the Forouhars' relatives quoting Parastou says: "All evidence shows that my father was preparing himself to go to prison, because at the time of his slaying, his shoes had no laces, he did not wear his wrist watch and had his wallet emptied of its contents and papers except for some money".

 Their murders brought to light a pattern known as the chain murders of Iran.

 Personal life

-Forouhar had two children.
-Son, Arash, and daughter, Parastou, are both politically active and continue to raise awareness of the plight of political dissidents in Iran.
+Forouhar had two children: a son, Arash, and a daughter, Parastou.
+Both children are politically active and continue to raise awareness of the plight of political dissidents in Iran.
 In 2009, Parastou signed an open letter of apology posted to Iranian.com along with 266 other Iranian academics, writers, artists, journalists about the persecution of Baháʼís.